GarrettStrealy/Operating-Systems-S21/project3_CSMC/README.md

-This project demonstrates my abilities in concurrency using semaphores and locks, written in C++.
+This project demonstrates my abilities in concurrency using semaphores and locks in C.